 Staff spoke in a way and at a speed that people could comfortably understand and follow.
 They were aware of people's individual preferences for using single words, short sentences and gestures to get their meaning across.
 One person was deaf and staff made the effort to make sure they understood what was being said.
 Staff spent time engaging with people, talking in a supportive and reassuring way and projecting positive body language that people returned.
 There were numerous positive interactions between staff and people using the service throughout our visit.
-One person said, "Staff are so helpful and can take a joke which is very important.
+One relative said, "Staff interact really well with residents."

 The home also had a confidentiality policy and procedure that staff were aware of, understood and followed.
-Confidentiality was included in induction, ongoing training and contained in the staff handbook.
+Confidentiality was included in induction, on going training and contained in the staff handbook.